 ring to call someone on the phone, as in 'i'll ring you'.

-rubbish trash. can be literal trash or something someone doesn't like, as in 'that's rubbish.'
+rubbish trash. literal trash or something someone doesn't like, as in 'that's rubbish.'

 sack bag, usually to carry groceries. a rucksack is a backpack.